SnorzMorz/Individual-Capstone-Project/README.md

 #### Stock Price Predictions

-In the middle right section is the predicted stock price for the two weeks.
+The predicted stock price for the two weeks is in the middle right section.
 The price is calculated using a neural network with historical prices and moving averages.
 The graph also has a lower and upper bound which increases as the uncertainty of the price increases.
 It would not be recommended to follow these predictions precisely but they could be sued as a momentum indicator.

 <div id="image" align="center">
 <img src="images/prediction.png" alt="Prediction">